codegor/vuex-laravel-resource-api/README.md

  this.$resapi.startEchoChannel(token, userId);
  ```

+ # <a name="config"></a> Routes.js config

  You can set (at route config file for resource (action) field: _**'updateSocket'**_) update API data by event from Echo.
  REST API will be listen Laravel-WebSocket.IO event (name like route resource key) from 'api' channel.
  (For this functionality you should set in routes.js _**'socket'**_ field with port number of current server for WS connection,
  for example ':6001', or set to empty string like ''.)
+Laravel event library for resapi with model example: [Laravel-vuex-resapi](https://packagist.org/packages/codegor/laravel-vuex-resapi)

  Or you can use long pooling: _**'updateTimer'**_ field of action config at routes.js.